maggie3000/CSAtri3/datastructures.md

 ### Challenge #3
 *Matrix*\
 This challenge is to print out the given matrices with the following output.
-This code requires printing the matrices regularly and in reverse order as well./
+This code requires printing the matrices regularly and in reverse order as well.

 Output:
 ```